Paris Northeast median real estate price is $153,178, which is less expensive than 81.7% of Texas neighborhoods and 87.1% of all U.S. neighborhoods.

 Divorcees may find friendship and understanding in this neighborhood, as 24.0% of its residents are divorced.
 NeighborhoodScout's exclusive analysis found that this divorce rate is higher than in 98.7% of the neighborhoods in America.

-In addition, one of the unique characteristics of the Paris Northeast neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.5% of the neighborhoods in America.
+In addition, the Paris Northeast neighborhood stands out for having an average per capita income lower than 97.5% of the neighborhoods in the United States.
 Also of note, 58.3% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
 The Paris Northeast neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Paris Northeast neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 60.6% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 96.3% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.